-Angela Cartwright’s performance will appeal to those of a sensitive inclination.
-Especially commendable is Cartwright’s convincing display of emotion during the scene wherein Penny tearfully parts from her parents—the memories of whom had been erased prior to this point, preventing either John or Maureen from acknowledging their daughter.
+Angela Cartwright’s performance will resonate with those of a sensitive inclination.
+Especially commendable is Cartwright’s convincing display of emotion during the scene where Penny tearfully parts from her parents—the memories of whom had been erased prior to this point, preventing either John or Maureen from acknowledging their daughter.

-Professor Robinson, normally a man of remarkable intelligence and intuition, takes an extraordinary amount of time to uncover Bartholomew’s deception despite the many flaws thereof (e.g. Bartholomew claims that Earth ships had traveled to and from Alpha Centauri for three years, which, if true, would blatantly contradict the Jupiter 2’s original five-and-a-half-year flight path).
+Professor Robinson, normally a man of remarkable intelligence and intuition, takes an extraordinary amount of time to uncover Bartholomew’s deception despite numerous red flags (e.g., Bartholomew’s claim that Earth ships had traveled to and from Alpha Centauri for three years, which, if true, would blatantly contradict the Jupiter 2’s original five-and-a-half-year flight path).

-Similar to “Collision of Planets,” “The Promised Planet” serves to expose the pseudo-progressive beliefs that characterized the hippie movement; but does so from an unfocused and excessively juvenile perspective.
+Similar to “Collision of Planets,” “The Promised Planet” serves to expose the pseudo-progressive beliefs that characterized the hippie movement.

-“The Promised Planet” should be viewed by enthusiasts of 1960s counterculture.
-That being said, viewers searching for a serious examination of social and political causes from decades past would be wise to look elsewhere.
+“The Promised Planet” may appeal to enthusiasts of 1960s counterculture.
+That being said, viewers searching for a serious look at social/political causes from decades past would be wise to avoid this offering.

 Overall Quality: 4/10